Civility Essay Contest

 Tamara N. Stevenson, EdD, is the vice president of Diversity, Equity, and Inclusion and chief diversity officer at Westminster College in Salt Lake City, Utah.
 In this role, she provides direct oversight of Diversity, Equity, and Inclusion and leadership toward strengthening and sustaining, diversity, advancing equity, and cultivating inclusion in the college’s structures, policies, and practices.
 As a scholar-administrator, Dr. Stevenson’s research explores the internal and external communicative (rhetorical) practices of educational institutions as organizational sites of power through a critical race lens.
 Her research has been recognized by the University of Michigan-Ann Arbor’s National Center for Institutional Diversity with a 2009 Emerging Diversity Scholar Award given to acknowledge her “as a promising contributor to research, practice, or teaching related to diversity."
 Utah Business Magazine selected Dr. Stevenson as a 2020 honoree of the publication’s "30 Women to Watch” and she was chosen as 1 of 7 candidates to join Cohort 7 of the National Association of Diversity Officers in Higher Education’s Chief Diversity Officer Fellows Program for the 2020–21 academic year.

-Taylor Stevens ('18) is a government and politics reporter currently pursuing a master’s degree in investigative journalism at Arizona State University’s Walter Cronkite School of Journalism.
+Taylor Stevens ('18) recently graduated with her master’s degree in investigative journalism from Arizona State University and is currently living and working in Valencia, Spain.
 A Utah native, Taylor spent the last nearly 5 years at The Salt Lake Tribune, where she covered all levels of government, from city councils to the federal government, and earned recognition as the Utah Society of Professional Journalists 2019 Best Newspaper Reporter.
-She graduated from Westminster College in 2018 with a bachelor of arts in communication.
+She graduated from Westminster College in 2018 with a Bachelor of Arts in communication.
 While at Westminster, she was an involved member of the Honors College and served for 2 years as the editor-in-chief of The Forum, the college's student-run news organization.

 Utah Gov. Spencer J. Cox Congratulates 2020–21 Essay Finalists